 Pipe Wall Thickness = Schedule

-Pipe comes in a variety of schedules (Sch), which refers to the wall thickness of the pipe.
-Popular schedules of pipe are Sch 5, 10, 40, and 80.
-Unlike tube gauges that remain consistent among the O.D.s, the measurement of a pipe’s schedule varies among the pipe sizes, but the O.D. will remain the same regardless of the schedule of the pipe.
-(You can see how the schedule measurement varies among the 1-1/2 inch pipe in the “Varied I.Ds” chart below.)
+Pipe comes in a variety of schedules.
+Popular schedules are Sch 5, 10, 40, and 80.
+The measurement of a pipe’s schedule varies among pipe sizes, but the O.D. remains the same regardless of the schedule of the pipe.
+(You can see how the schedule measurement varies among the 1-1/2 inch pipe in the “Varied IDs” chart below.)

 CHART OF POPULAR PIPE SIZES & SCHEDULES